Cortisone shots for acne

 What they are and what they do

-Cysts and nodules are large acne lesions (5mm or more in diameter).
-They are deep within the skin and are therefore sometimes resistant to topical treatment.
-Sometimes cysts and nodules can last for weeks or even months if left untreated, and can scar.
+Nodules and cysts are large acne lesions (5mm or more in diameter) and are both commonly referred to as “cystic acne.”
+These lesions are deep within the skin and are therefore sometimes resistant to topical treatment.
+Nodules and cysts can last for weeks or even months if left untreated, and can scar.

 What is it?